Pyomyositis: A Complicated and Curious Case Report

-In the elderly, the risk of urinary tract infections is estimated at 8% per year in men.
-The incidence of UTIs increase in men over the age of 50.This is due to anatomic abnormalities such as prostatic hypertrophy, leading to urinary retention.
-Pyomyositis is a rare complication of optical urethrotomy, especially in patients who have received local radiation therapy in the past.
-No cases of a pectineus muscle abscess and only two cases of an obturator externus muscle abscess have been reported in the literature to date, with only one developing as a result of genitourinary intervention such as a urethrotomy.
-We present a case of a very unusual and serious complication in an elderly man presenting with urosepsis several months after undergoing instrumentation of the urinary tract.
+Introduction: In the elderly (over the age of 50), the risk of urinary tract infections is estimated at 8% per year in men.
+Anatomic abnormalities such as prostatic hypertrophy, leading to urinary retention is considered as the main reason.
+Pyomyositis is an uncommon condition of optical urethrotomy, especially in patients who have received local radiation therapy in the past.
+Till date no cases of pectineus muscle abscess and only two cases of obturator externus muscle abscess have been reported in the literature, with only one developing as a result of genitourinary intervention such as urethrotomy.

 Rowe T, Juthani-Mehta M. Urinary tract infection in older adults.
 Aging health.
 2013 Oct;9(5).